anotherline/anotherline/README.md

 - app_server/_includes/appointmentLogic.jade: appointment semesters need a cleaner output, e.g., instead of Fall 2011, Spring 2011, Summer 2013, I want it to be Fall 2011-Spring 2011, Summer 2013
 - app_server/_includes/publicationLogic.jade: needs conditional statements to account for other data parameters, such as available hyperlinks to works, or dropdown/pop-up feature if abstract for a work is available, etc.
 - app_server/_includes/publicationLogic.jade: make sure all hyperlinks are Web accessible
+- create more jade templates for the CVs; currently, there are two: <code>cv-template-dropdown.jade</code> and <code>cv-template-traditional.jade</code>.

 ## Contributors